Clarivy/GameOfLife-Homework/README.md

 void DetermineNextState(const CellPointer current, const CellNeighbors &neighbors) const
 ```

 This function will determine the next state of a cell, based on its current state and the number of lived `neighbors`.
-It applies the original rules. (对吗？)

 - **_Parameters:_**